ENSpunks/LLC/Introduction.md

 <b>Bridge IRL Businesses Onchain:</b>

 Businesses are more acutely aware of legal and regulatory considerations of accepting cryptocurrency and owning self-custodied digital assets.
-TOKENIZATION LLC can provide any real world business a seperate LLC, as a wholly owned subsidary, integrated into ENS to create limited liability protections between the legal entity operating in the real world and the business operations onchain using the ENS.
+TOKENIZATION LLC can provide real world businesses a legal bridge onchain imported into ENS to manage the business wallets and other digital assets.

 <b>Legal Personhood and Right to Contract:</b>